patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 * Saves horizontal space
 * Allows for more responsive designs
 * Assures closer proximity to text fields, aiding with wrapping when necessary
-* Results in easier scanning of the form fields
+* Results in easier scanning of form fields

 Whichever approach you use, we recommend that you maintain consistency throughout an application.